 Each and every couple has their own specific problem.
 Accurate diagnosis and targeted treatment of that problem help in achieving quick results.

 Many patients have multiple IVF treatment failures.
 We have seen that detailed analysis of their medical reports and treatment history helps in forming a stepwise treatment plan for them.
 Such a patient-specific treatment protocol has very high success rates even up to 90% in an IVF cycle.

 Besides there are many advancements in the field of IVF nowadays like Blastocyst culture, Laser Assisted Hatching, PGS, PGD, use of embryoscope, etc which are the reasons behind such high success rates.

 IVF Procedure complication

 As such IVF procedure does not involve any major complication.
 The woman has to take injections ( normal injections like commonly taken as a tetanus shot or the way a diabetic patient takes an insulin injection).
-Duration of these injections varies from 8-10 days.
+The duration of these injections varies from 8-10 days.
 She may have to take 2 or more injections in a day.
 Once eggs are ready then she needs to get admitted for egg pickup.
 This procedure is done under anaesthesia and there are no sutures or scars.
 She gets admitted in the morning and is discharged in the evening.
-Usually there is no requirement of overnight stay.
+Usually, there is no requirement for an overnight stay.